 On Being Prepared

 One of the more important aspects of being a good consultant, or good at any profession, is being prepared for whatever situations you face.
-As a consultant, I know that the clients I serve are facing big challenges and they rely on me (and the team at Elementive) to help them make the most of their data and get results.
-I believe I have an obligation to every client I work with to be prepared to answer their questions fully and help them find solutions.
-The same holds true for speaking or blogging where it is my job to be fully prepared to address my audience and readers with something interesting and meaningful.
+I know that the clients I serve are facing big challenges and they rely on my consulting services to help them make the most of their data and get results.
+I have an obligation to every client I work with to be prepared to answer their questions fully and help them find solutions.
+The same holds true for delivering presentations, teaching courses, or writing articles where it is my job to be fully prepared to address my audience and readers with something interesting and meaningful.

 Preparing For The Expected